rlucente-se-jboss/demo-rfe/labs/lab-05.md

     64c18d270b65  192.168.76.2:5000/httpd:prod  /usr/sbin/httpd -...
 3 minutes ago
      Up 3 minutes ago  0.0.0.0:8080->80/tcp  httpd

-In the terminal window, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.
+In the terminal, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.

 The systemd configuration for our container web service has the policy `Restart=on-failure`.
 If the program should unexpectedly